sharik10ahmed/pgadmin-database-scripts/README.md

 # Sharik Ahmed's Coding Portfolio 👨‍💻

 ## 👋 About Me
 Welcome to my personal code repository!
-I am a **BCA Student** passionate about software development, database management, and programming logic.
+I am passionate about software development, database management, and programming logic.
 This repository serves as a central hub for my academic projects, self-learning experiments, and coding practice.

 ## 🚀 Repository Structure
 This repository is organized into specific folders for different technologies.
 Click on the project name below to view the code and documentation.